Overtime Pay: Who is Supposed to Get It?

-1. White collar executive, administrative, and professional employees who earn a guaranteed salary in excess of $455 per week who regularly exercise discretion and independent judgment in significant matters.
+1. White collar executive, administrative, and professional employees who earn a guaranteed salary in excess of $455* per week (Update: $684/week as of 1/1/2020) who regularly exercise discretion and independent judgment in significant matters.

 Job titles are irrelevant for determining an employee’s FLSA classification.
 Though there are exceptions, eligibility is based upon occupations, wages or salaries, and job duties.